 Who are the Governors?

-I have been Head of the school from January 2013 but have been involved in education for over 20 years.
-Having worked in a number of counties throughout the UK I finally settled in Hertfordshire.
-I am very proud to be the Head of the school and have an amazing staff team to work with, ensuring the best possible outcomes for our children.
+I have been Head of the school since September 2018.
+Until joining Monksmead I worked in Barnet, spending the past 11 years at a school in Mill Hill.
+I am very proud to be Head at this wonderful school.
+I have an amazing staff team to work with who are dedicated to ensuring the best possible outcomes for all of our children.

 Suzanne Curtis – Staff Governor